Here is the full 2024 NFL primetime schedule for Sunday Night Football

 Week 18 - TBD

-Related: 2024 NFL Schedule Release Roundup: Everything to know about Bills' 2024 slate

-The regular season kicks off Thursday, September 5 on NBC with the two-time reigning champion Kansas City Chiefs hosting reigning NFL MVP Lamar Jackson and the Baltimore Ravens.
+The 2024 regular season officially gets underway on Thursday, September 6 when the reigning Super Bowl champion Kansas City Chiefs welcome reigning league MVP Lamar Jackson and the Baltimore Ravens to Arrowhead Stadium.